kris098e/4.-semester/4. semester/programmeringssprog/Theory problems/past_exams/202108 answers.md

 # 4
 ## Describe the notion of closure.
 What is it used for?
-#closure s are used to capture an environment, which is used when we want to pass functions as arguments and return functions in a function.
+#closure s are used to capture an environment, of variables and values, which is used when we want to pass functions as arguments and return functions in a function.
 Which variables should the passed function and or returned function use?
 There are two methods, **deep binding** and **shallow binding** which will be explained in the next question

 ## Describe what deep binding and shallow binding are
 #deep_binding the passed function or returned function uses the environment from where it is created.
 This is done via closures, capturing the environment and using the variables from where it is created.
+It uses the scope of where the function is defined
 #shallow_binding the passed function or returned function uses the environment from where it is called.
 Where closures are used.
+I.e it uses the scope of the where the function is called.

 When returning a function it also needs to capture the activation records indefinetly or until there is no longer a pointer to the returned function, since it may use out of scope variables when the function has returned.